rbcan/MARsym_paper/README.md

 - indexed bamfile of reads mapping to <ref>.fasta where PCR duplicates were removed in sorted and indexed bam format: s1.id95.rmdup.bam s2.id95.rmdup.bam s3.id95.rmdup.bam ... sn.id95.rmdup.bam, where s1, s2, s3, sn are the individual $samples.
 Input bam-files can be created with MARsym_mapping

 # Example of output files for sample s1 with target read coverage of 100x
-- ref.dict - reference dictionary (for all samples s1, s2, s3, ... sn)
+- ref.dict - *reference dictionary (for all samples s1, s2, s3, ... sn)*
-- SNPcounts.txt - final SNP counts: absolute and per kbp (for all samples s1, s2, s3, ... sn)
+- SNPcounts.txt - *final SNP counts: absolute and per kbp (for all samples s1, s2, s3, ... sn)*
-- SNPcalling.$DATE.log - logfile (for all samples s1, s2, s3, ... sn)
+- SNPcalling.$DATE.log - *logfile (for all samples s1, s2, s3, ... sn)*
-- s1.real.bam - bamfiles with readgroups and realigned reads around INDELs
+- s1.real.bam - *bamfiles with readgroups and realigned reads around INDELs*
-- 100x.s1.bam - downsampled bam file (with readgroups and realigned reads around INDELs) to target read coverage $downx
+- 100x.s1.bam - *downsampled bam file (with readgroups and realigned reads around INDELs) to target read coverage 100x*
-- 100x.s1.rawVar_q30_ploidy10.vcf - raw variants called with ploidy 10
+- 100x.s1.rawVar_q30_ploidy10.vcf - *raw variants called with ploidy 10*
-- 100x.s1.rawSNPs_ploidy10.vcf - raw SNPs called with ploidy 10
+- 100x.s1.rawSNPs_ploidy10.vcf - *raw SNPs called with ploidy 10*
-- 100x.s1.rawINDELs_ploidy10.vcf - raw INDELs called with ploidy 10
+- 100x.s1.rawINDELs_ploidy10.vcf - *raw INDELs called with ploidy 10*
-- 100x.s1.filtSNPs_ploidy10.vcf - filtered SNPs: SNPs that don't pass the filter are flagged with corresponding filter(s)
+- 100x.s1.filtSNPs_ploidy10.vcf - *filtered SNPs: SNPs that don't pass the filter are flagged with corresponding filter(s)*
-- 100x.s1.filtINDELs_ploidy20.vcf - filtered INDELs: SNPs that don't pass the filter are flagged with corresponding filter(s)
+- 100x.s1.filtINDELs_ploidy20.vcf - *filtered INDELs: SNPs that don't pass the filter are flagged with corresponding filter(s)*
-- 100x.s1.filtSNPs_PASS_ploidy10.vcf - file with only those SNPs that passed the all filters
+- 100x.s1.filtSNPs_PASS_ploidy10.vcf - *file with only those SNPs that passed the all filters*
-- 100x.s1.filtINDELs_PASS_ploidy10.vcf - file with only those INDELs that passed the all filters
+- 100x.s1.filtINDELs_PASS_ploidy10.vcf - *file with only those INDELs that passed the all filters*